 "The contest was easy to understand and compile and I was fully satisfied with the management."

-"This first tender for computational resources was very useful for the development of a substantial part of a project now funded by FCT.
-At a time when acquiring equipment is not easy to execute, having access to this type of infrastructure is paramount.
+"This first call for computer resources was very useful for developing a substantial part of a project now funded by the FCT.
+At a time when acquiring equipment is not easy, having access to this type of infrastructure is essential.
 The experience was so positive that I applied for the second edition."

 Visit https://rnca.fccn.pt/!